musaibxandra/ArtInsight/README.md

-# Museums and Paintings

-Analyzing the Museums and Paintings market with an aim to get valuable insights.
-The Goal is to get a beginner starting out in the Domain of Paintings and Museums become familiar with the history and current trends of the industry.
+# ArtInsight Catalysts

+ArtInsight Catalysts is a leading art market intelligence firm specializing in data-driven insights for museums, galleries, and collectors.

 ![Alt text](the_image.jpeg)

-## Appendix

-It is a case study perfomed using SQL that answers the questions that are beginner friendly and gives an overview of the marketplace.

-Information on:
+# Data Analysis

+ArtInsight Catalysts has identified a critical need for a comprehensive analysis of museum painting collections worldwide.

+The primary objective of this data analysis project is to explore and analyze the relationships between artists and museums, Head of analytics team is search of information on museums, paintings, artists, and the characteristics of individual paintings.
+This analysis aims to uncover patterns, trends, and insights that can inform museum management and public engagement strategies that can helpfull to ArtInsight.

+Information in this analysis include:
-- What canva size is often the most expensive?
+- What Canva size is often the most expensive?
 - Artist and their details that has the largest amount of paintings?
 - Top 5 most popular artists?
 - Identify the artist and the museum where the most expensive and least expensive painting is placed.
 Display the artist name, sale_price, painting name, museum name, museum city and canvas label
-- ...and more
+- ... and more

-## Data
+# Data

 Dataset source : kaggle